B. ANSAC Updates and Reminders

 A complete summary of changes in criteria and in policies and procedures since 2011 – 2012 can be found in Keep up with Accreditation Changes.
 Those who have not recently participated in a program review should review these changes.

-- ASAC Draft Statement/Exit Meeting Format.
-The Team Chair will compose the institutional overview as well as the summary section, while the program sections will be taken from the PEV exit meeting statements.
+- ANSAC Draft Statement/Exit Meeting Format.
+The Team Chair will compose the institutional overview as well as the summary section, while the program sections will be taken from the Program Evaluator (PEV) exit meeting statements.
 The Team Chair will merge the exit statement sections composed by the PEV’s.
-The Draft Statement findings must be identical to the exit meeting statement and the PAF.
+The Draft Statement findings must be identical to the exit meeting statement and the Program Audit Form (PAF).

-- Application and Interpretation of new ASAC Criteria definitions and/or wording changes.
+- Application and Interpretation of new ANSAC Criteria definitions and/or wording changes.

 Note the usage as follows:

 Use of Program Educational Objectives rather than Objectives.

 Use of Student Outcomes rather than Program Outcomes.